-- Advertised for neighbour notification purposes notification not possible because no premises situated on land to which notification can be sent. - Application is a major development as defined under the Hierarchy Regulations 2009 for a development of more than 50 houses, and the site exceeds 2ha. - 3 representations received.
+- This application was previously considered by Planning and Regulatory Services Committee in October 2020, but following a specific request from the applicant, the committee agreed in August 2021 to allow the application to be revised and re-assessed at a further committee. - Advertised as a departure from the local development plan and for neighbour notification purposes - notification not possible because no premises situated on land to which notification can be sent. - Application is a major development as defined under the Hierarchy Regulations 2009 for a development of more than 50 houses, and the site exceeds 2ha. - 24 representations received.